Lamictal (Lamotrigine) and Stevens-Johnson Syndrome: Causation, FDA Warnings, and Occupational Exposure Considerations

 2. Case Report: Lamotrigine-Induced SJS (PubMed)

-3. Systematic Review of Lamotrigine-Induced SJS (PubMed)
+3. Systematic Review: Lamotrigine-Induced SJS (PubMed)

 Request a Free Case Review